PDF Cover

 Opportunities in the Phytogenics

 With tighter rules around antibiotics in animal feeds, plus rising chicken demand in Indonesia, Vietnam, and Thailand, farms turn increasingly to natural oils derived from plants.
 These oil based feed additives become more sought after as broiler producers seek safer, effective alternatives.
-By 2030, annual global income from such essential oils could also reach 454.30 million US dollars up from roughly 349.25 million in 2025.
+By 2030, annual global income from such essential oils could also reach $454.30 million US up from roughly $349.25 million in 2025.
 Among various forms, those using protected capsules containing oregano, thyme, or citrus extracts see sharpest rise.
 They gain momentum thanks to growing ties with local premix firms and feed equipment vendors.
 Pelleted diets relying on these tend to lead expansion patterns.

 Growth Opportunities in Europe and Asia-Pacific